ufal/corefud-scorer/README.md

 ## Installation

-CorefUD scorer uses API for working with the CorefUD 1.0 format, which is implemented in the Udapi framework.
+CorefUD scorer uses [Udapi](https://github.com/udapi/udapi-python) (>=0.3.0) for working with the CorefUD 1.0 format.
-However, the version of the framework this scorer requires is not yet available on PyPI.
-Udapi thus must be installed in the mode for developers (see the [instructions](https://github.com/udapi/udapi-python#install-udapi-for-developers)).
-In order to guarantee that the scorer works properly, checkout the following commit of the Udapi repository:

-`git checkout f1a1d53`

-Install remaining dependencies in a standard way by running Pip3:
+You can install it from PyPI together with the remaining dependencies in a standard way by running Pip3:

 `pip3 install -r requirements.txt`